Applied Psychology Graduate Program

 Teaching assistants receive teacher training in the fall and spring semesters by assisting their directing faculty members.
 In this capacity, they lead instructional discussion sessions with undergraduates and practice lecturing.

-The selection of GAs, RAs and TAs is typically done during the spring semester prior to the upcoming academic year in which the appointments begin.
-Graduate program directors select the GAs and RAs.
+The selection of Teaching Assistants are typically done during the spring semester prior to the upcoming academic year in which the appointments begin.
 TAs are selected by Dr. Kristi Cordell-McNulty and Dr. Crystal Kreitler, psychology faculty members who provide the training and supervision of those who are appointed.
-Interested students should apply for the positions by March 31st, so that their applications can be given full consideration.
+Interested students should apply for the positions by March 1, so that their applications can be given full consideration.

 What types of students does the program attract?